darkins/recharts/README.md

 A modern React TypeScript application visualizing the impact of COVID-19 on Ireland's food industry using data from Irish sources including CSO.ie, ESRI.ie, and Irish Times reporting.

+## 📥 Using Real Data from Irish Sources

+This project now supports **importing actual data from CSV files**!

+### Quick Start with Your Data

+1. **Download data from CSO.ie** or other Irish sources
+2. **Fill in the CSV templates** in `public/data/` folder
+3. **Reload the app** - it will automatically use your data

+### CSV Templates Available

+Located in `public/data/`:

+- `line-chart-data.csv` - Restaurant vs supermarket sales
+- `bar-chart-data.csv` - Supermarket category comparison
+- `pie-chart-data.csv` - Food delivery market share
+- `area-chart-data.csv` - Food insecurity trends
+- `scatter-chart-data.csv` - Price vs demand analysis
+- `radar-chart-data.csv` - Supply chain metrics

+### Complete Import Guide

+📖 See **[CSV-IMPORT-GUIDE.md](./CSV-IMPORT-GUIDE.md)** for detailed instructions on:

+- How to access CSO.ie data
+- Which specific tables to download
+- How to format your data correctly
+- Troubleshooting common issues

+📖 See **[DATA-IMPORT-SETUP.md](./DATA-IMPORT-SETUP.md)** for system overview

 ## 🇮🇪 Irish Data Sources

 All data in this dashboard is based on **factual Irish sources**: